INTRODUCTION

 Generative AI tools have the potential to enhance students’ understanding of knowledge leading to better learning outcomes.
 Nonetheless, students need to be made aware of the limitations and ethical use of such tools.

-The Student Success Centre will be developing a Guide to Learning with AI online module to educate students on how generative AI tools can be used as a learning aid in an effective and responsible manner.
-More details will be provided in due course.
+The Student Success Centre has launched the Guide to Learning with AI online module to educate students on how generative AI tools can be used as a learning aid in an effective and responsible manner.
+This module can be found on eLearn.

 Generative AI tools can lead to improved teaching quality and support instructors to create educational content.

-The Centre for Teaching Excellence (CTE) has developed a resource page on “Use of AI Tools in Assessment and Teaching” for instructors and will be updating it as new information on AI tools arises.
-In addition, a series of webinars/workshops has been planned to provide support to instructors on the effective use of generative AI tools in teaching, including demonstrating best practices for incorporating these tools in their teaching.
+The Centre for Teaching Excellence (CTE) has developed a resource page on the “Use of AI Tools in Assessment and Teaching” for instructors and will be updating it as new information on AI tools arises.
+In addition, a series of webinars / workshops has been planned to provide support to instructors on the effective use of generative AI tools in teaching, including demonstrating best practices for incorporating these tools in their teaching.

 The University will address the potential misuse of generative AI tools in assessments using the following three-pronged approach of Adapt, Incorporate, and Detect: